 Green Scores for Used Cars?

-In addition to the model year 2017 listings, ACEEE's Greenercars.org also contains ratings for all model year 2000 through 2016 vehicles.
+In addition to the model year 2018 listings, ACEEE's Greenercars.org also contains ratings for all model year 2000 through 2017 vehicles.
 Ratings for model year 1998 and 1999 vehicles are available in hard copy in the 1998 and 1999 editions of ACEEE's Greenercars.org, respectively.
 These can be purchased through the ACEEE publications office.
-ACEEE publications office(link is external).
 Ratings for older vehicles (model year 1997 and earlier) are not available.
 For earlier model years, fuel economy is an important determinant of greenness.
 So look for high-efficiency models on the federal fuel economy guide website.

 How to Buy Green